Saturday, October 17, 2015

 I will use this facility on my private tours with forecasted rainy days as it will give many people a great background on many historical facts about Nagasaki especially on my 2 or 3 day tours which allow for more time to explore and investigate.

-Click here to see Nagasaki Museum of History and Culture on a map:
+Click here to see Nagasaki Museum of History and Culture on this map:

 Click on the photos below to enlarge: